-All children will receive Quality First Teaching.
+All children will have Quality First Teaching.
 Any children with identified SEND or in receipt of pupil premium funding may have work and intervention additional to and different from their peers in order to access the curriculum dependent upon their needs.
 Some examples of additional support and opportunities include:

-- An individual reading system, which is in place for Pupil Premium students and those pupils who have limited opportunities to read at home.
+• A buddy system, which is in place for Pupil Premium students and those pupils who have limited opportunities to read at home.
 This allows these children to have additional opportunities to read on a regular basis to a designated adult.
 The children will develop a relationship with an adult, whom they will share stories with and develop a shared love of books.

-As the school continues to grow, a buddy system will be in place to allow older year groups to listen to younger year groups read. - We offer the family learning course, 'Family fun with reading', to provide opportunities for parents/carers to improve their own skills and to increase the effectiveness of the support that they offer their own children with their reading at home. - Higher attainers, or those children who have a keen love of books, will have additional responsibilities to share their love of stories in a book club.
+- We offer the family learning course, 'Family fun with reading', to provide opportunities for parents/carers to improve their own skills and to increase the effectiveness of the support that they offer their own children with their reading at home. - Higher attainers, or those children who have a keen love of books, will have additional responsibilities to share their love of stories in a book club.
 This will allow them to discuss stories and authors they enjoy, and to share suggestions for reading material. - Children will have opportunities to become librarians when they demonstrate a care and respect for books.
 They will be responsible for developing the environment, recommending stories, and keeping the books organised and in a good condition. - To foster children's interests, children will have opportunities to visit local libraries and bookshops and take part in additional workshops with storytellers and authors, visiting the school.

-Implementation:
+Reading Implementation